hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 * **Data:** Design fixtures or test data to create various input scenarios, including valid and invalid cases.

 Without the actual Python code from `TinyTroupe`, creating comprehensive tests is impossible.
-This example demonstrates the structure and techniques necessary to write effective `pytest` tests for a Python codebase.
+This example demonStartes the structure and techniques necessary to write effective `pytest` tests for a Python codebase.
 Remember to adapt it to the specific structures and functions of the `TinyTroupe` library.